Emeline Horton Cleveland: Career

-When the couple moved back to Philadelphia, Cleveland's husband was able to find a job as a teacher.
-A little over a year after their arrival, he became seriously ill again, and he was left partially paralyzed and out of work.
-Cleveland stayed at the Female Medical College until 1860 when physician colleague Ann Preston and several local Quaker women paid for Cleveland to go to Paris and London for further studies in obstetrics, gynecological surgery and hospital administration.
+In Philadelphia, Giles Cleveland found work as a teacher.
+A little over a year after their arrival, he became seriously ill again, and he was left partially paralyzed and unable to work.
+Cleveland stayed at the Female Medical College until 1860, when her colleague Ann Preston and several local Quaker women paid for Cleveland to go to Paris and London to continue her studies in obstetrics, gynecological surgery and hospital administration.

-Returning to Philadelphia in 1862, Cleveland became chief resident at the Woman's Hospital of Philadelphia, which Ann Preston had established while Cleveland was in Europe.
-The goal of the hospital was to provide patient care experience for medical students at the Woman's Medical College of Philadelphia, as they often faced discrimination in trying to gain clinical experiences at other hospitals.
-In 1872, Cleveland became the dean of the medical school when Preston died.
+Returning to Philadelphia in 1862, Cleveland became chief resident at the Woman's Hospital of Philadelphia, which Preston had established while Cleveland was in Europe.
+The goal of the hospital was to provide patient care experience for medical students at the Woman's Medical College of Pennsylvania, as they often faced discrimination in trying to gain clinical experiences at other hospitals.
+In 1872, Cleveland became the dean of the medical school upon Preston's death.
 Cleveland established training programs for nurses at the college, and she started one of the earliest programs to train nursing assistants.
-Her health was tenuous, and that forced her to step down as dean in 1874.
+Her health was tenuous, which led to her resignation as dean in 1874.

 In 1875, an article was published in a regional medical journal regarding Cleveland's performance of an ovariotomy in a patient who had been suffering from a cystic tumor of the ovary that had led to a large fluid collection within the abdomen.
 One of Cleveland's students wrote the journal article, making a concluding point that Cleveland's work was evidence that women could make good surgeons.

 Death

 In 1878, Cleveland was named a gynecologist for the Pennsylvania Hospital Department for the Insane, marking one of the first times that a woman had become a physician for a large public hospital.
 She died of tuberculosis later that year.
 She was buried next to Ann Preston at Fair Hill Cemetery in Philadelphia.
-She was survived by her husband and by a son, Arthur Horton Cleveland, who became a physician.
+She was survived by her husband and by a son, Arthur Horton Cleveland, who also became a physician.
 She was succeeded as chair of obstetrics by her mentee, Dr. Anna Broomall.

 Cleveland's legacy was that of a physician who combined medical acumen with femininity and a down-to-earth demeanor.
 These factors may have helped her succeed in a male-dominated field because she was not seen as trying to upset the social order between men and women.
 Mary Corinna Putnam Jacobi, an influential physician who attended the Female Medical College in the 1860s, said that Cleveland was "a woman of real ability... personal beauty, and grace of manner."